 Can be difficult to lather

-Talk about a multi-tasker.
-This USDA-certified organic dog wash is a shampoo and conditioner, but it also deodorizes, detangles, and moisturizes.
+Talk about a multitasker—Honest Paws 5-in-1 is a USDA-certified organic shampoo and conditioner, but it also deodorizes, detangles, and moisturizes.
 Honest Paws derives most of its ingredients from natural sources like coconut and palm.
 There’s added oatmeal and aloe extract to help with moisturizing and skin and coat health.

 The wash leaves fur soft, shiny, and easy to brush.
 The scent is fresh and not overpowering but lingers for several days so it smells as if your dog has recently been to the spa.

-Rocco & Roxie Calm Sensitive Dog Shampoo (view at Amazon) is the best overall pick.
-It’s a gentle shampoo that has aloe, rosemary, and chamomile and a very light scent.
-Another great choice is Pure and Natural Pet Puppy Shampoo (view at Amazon).
+Rocco & Roxie Calm Sensitive Dog Shampoo is our favorite overall puppy shampoo, thanks to its gentle formulation and short list of high-quality ingredients—aloe, rosemary, and chamomile—plus a very light, pleasant scent.
+Another great choice is Pure and Natural Pet Puppy Shampoo.
 It’s chemical-free and has lots of organic ingredients.

 What to Look for in Puppy Shampoos